This policy sets how the Clean Energy Regulator (the Agency) complies with its obligations under the

 The Clean Energy Regulator is bound by the secrecy provisions in Part 3 of the

 Clean Energy Regulator Act 2011 (Clean Energy Regulator Act).
 Part 3 of the Clean Energy Regulator Act prohibits the disclosure and use of information that was obtained by a person in the person's capacity as an official of the Clean Energy Regulator and relates to the affairs of a person other than an official of the Regulator.
 This prohibition does not apply where:

 For information held by the CER and collected before 2 April 2012 under either the

 National Greenhouse Energy and Reporting Act 2007 or the

 Renewable Energy (Electricity) Act 2000, the CER is bound by the preserved secrecy provision of those Acts.

-We use and disclose personal information for the primary purpose that it was collected.
+We use and disclose personal information for the primary purpose for which it was collected.
 For example, we primarily use personal information when assessing eligibility to participate in one of the schemes we administer.

 Before using personal information for any other purposes (known as 'secondary purposes'), we will ensure that the individual has consented to the use or disclosure of the information, or that one of the following circumstances applies:

-We routinely disclose personal information to the following type of entities:
+We may disclose personal information to the following types of entities:

 In addition, the Agency is required by certain laws (including